Null-References/Uncertainty/Documentation/Class_Diagram.md

 <p h2 align="center">
 <br />

-* *Class Diagram might get updated later on*
+* *To see it perfectly you'll need to open the picture and zoom on it*

 ![Class diagram](Class_Diagram_Pictures/ClassDiagram.png)

-*To see it perfectly you'll need to open the picture*